 On April 26, 2023, the European Commission adopted a proposal for a new Directive and a new Regulation, collectively referred to as the "Pharmaceutical Package", which aims to revise and replace the existing EU pharmaceutical legislation in order to enhance the availability, accessibility and affordability of medicinal products across the EU.
 The current proposal proposes to reduce the eight years of data exclusivity to six years but allows for additional regulatory data protection up to 12 years if specific conditions are met (unmet medical need, new therapeutic indication with significant clinical benefit during protection period, etc.).
 As of January 2025, the legislative process remains ongoing.
 On April 10, 2024, the European Parliament adopted at first reading its position on the Commission's proposal.
-The next phase involves the Council of the EU's adoption of its position and the commencement of inter-institutional negotiations thereafter.
-Once an agreement has been reached between the Council of the EU and will enter into force 20 days following publication.
+The next phase involves the Council of the EU's adoption of its position and the commencement of interinstitutional negotiations thereafter.
+Once an agreement has been reached between the Council of the EU and the European Parliament, the legislation will be formally adopted by the two bodies, it will be published in the Official Journal of the EU and will enter into force 20 days following publication.
 Its adoption is likely to occur in 2026, with implementation following thereafter.